 Ear Trumpet for Windows 10

-If you want, you can also use a freeware called Ear Trumpet, that offers you a smarter way to control the volume for each individual program.
+If you want, you can also use a freeware called Ear Trumpet, which offers you a smarter way to control the volume for each individual program.

 You can read more here about the EarTrumpet Volume Control app.